postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 [![autocomplete headers](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-headers_white.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-headers_white.png)

-**Note on restricted headers: **If you're using the Postman Chrome app, some headers are restricted by Chrome and the XMLHttpRequest specification.
-However, sending restricted headers is simple using the [Interceptor extension](/docs/postman/sending_api_requests/interceptor_extension).
+**Note on restricted headers**: If you're using the Postman Chrome app, some headers are restricted by Chrome and the XMLHttpRequest specification.
+However, sending restricted headers is simple using the [Interceptor extension](/docs/v6/ppostman/sending_api_requests/interceptor_extension).

 ### Cookies